GriffinPlus/docker-strongswan/README.md

   cloudycube/strongswan
 ```

-This creates and starts a strongswan container with the name *vpn* and attaches it to the user-defined network *internet* that was created at [step 1](#step-1---configuring-a-user-defined-network) using the specified IPv6 address.
+This creates and starts a *strongswan* container with the name *strongswan-vpn* and attaches it to the user-defined network *internet* that was created at [step 1](#step-1---configuring-a-user-defined-network) using the specified IPv6 address.
 The IPv6 address must be specified explicitly to ensure that the address is always the same - even, if the container is restarted.
 This is necessary, if you intend to create DNS records for the VPN server, so clients can use a readable and memorizable hostname instead of a long IPv6 address.
 The IPv4 address is automatically assigned by docker.
 Usually there is no need to enforce a certain IPv4 address, because docker maps published ports to the appropriate host interfaces.

 The ports 500 (ISAKMP) and 4500 (NAT-Traversal) are published to tell docker to map these ports to all host interfaces.
 It is worth noticing that these port mappings only effect IPv4.
 IPv6 is not influenced by docker, so there is no filtering or firewalling done!
-The strongswan container takes care of this and implements a firewall to protect itself and connected VPN clients.
+The *strongswan* container takes care of this and implements a firewall to protect itself and connected VPN clients.

 The container needs a few additional capabilities to work properly.
 The `NET_ADMIN` capability is needed to configure network interfaces and the firewall (iptables).
 The `SYS_MODULE` capability is needed to load kernel modules that are required for operation.
 The `SYS_ADMIN` capability is needed to remount the `/proc/sys` filesystem as read-write, so `sysctl` can configure network related settings.
 You can withdraw the `SYS_MODULE` capability and remove mapping `/lib/modules` into the container, if the `af_key` module is loaded when the container starts.

-At last the container specific setting `VPN_HOSTNAMES` tells the container under which FQDNs the strongswan container will be seen on the internet.
+At last the container specific setting `VPN_HOSTNAMES` tells the container under which FQDNs the *strongswan* container will be seen on the internet.
 Multiple names can be separated by comma.
 You should list all names here that are published in the DNS.
 If you use the internal CA to create a server certificate (which is the default) these names are included in the server certificate.

 The container can be configured using the following environment variables: